Pradhyumna789/DataStructures_Al_Gore_Rythms_Typescript/README.md

 ### npx tsc samplefile.ts - This will compile typescript to javascript

-### node samplefile.ts - This will run the javascript file
+### node samplefile.js - This will run the javascript file